rust-vmm/community/README.md

   device implementation.
 We want to keep a high standard in terms of testing as these virtualization packages are going to be used in production by multiple projects.
-Each component is individually tested with a set of common integration tests responsible for running unit tests and linters (including coding style checks), and computing the coverage.
+Each component is individually tested with a set of common build time tests responsible for running unit tests and linters (including coding style checks), and computing the coverage.
 In the future we are planning to test the integration of the rust-vmm components by providing a reference VMM implementation.
 - **Clean interface**.
-With shared crates you also have to think about an interface flexible enough to be used by multiple VMMs.
-We have multiple rounds of design reviews up to the point we are confident the interface is clean and reusable by other projects.
+As crates are shared between multiple VMMs, the interface has to be flexible enough to be used by multiple VMMs.
+There are a few rounds of design reviews up to the point we are confident the interface is clean and reusable by other projects.

 ## Status of rust-vmm Components